soumelis-lab/ICELLNET/exemples_tutorials/Exemple1_CAF.md

 #### Communication molecules distribution - barplot representation

-Display contribution of each family of moleucles to the scores, as a table (if plot=NULL), a barplot (if plot="barplot"), or a heatmap (plot="heatmap")
+Display contribution of each family of molecules to the scores, as a table (if plot=NULL), a barplot (if plot="barplot"), or a heatmap (plot="heatmap")

 ```{r, echo=T, warning=F,  fig.height=5, fig.width=12 }
 ## Label and range definition